hupi-analytics/hupilytics/README.md

 ### Cart tracking

-When a user add,delete or modify an item to the cart, hupilytics allows to foolow user actions to the cart.
+When a user add,delete or modify an item to the cart, hupilytics allows to follow user's actions to the cart.

+... html
 [...]
  // add the first product to the order __paq.push(['addEcommerceItem',